KSU-CS-Software-Engineering/rgn/userdoc/user-documentation.md

 ![Password Setting](img/password.PNG)

 #### Two-Step Authentication
 Users can add an app to do Two-Step Authentication with.
 After clicking the "set up authenticator app" button, you get steps to add an app like Microsoft Authenticator, using QR Code generation or through a key entry that is provided in this page.
+Users can also reset their authentication key, for when they want to stop using it or want to switch authentication apps.

 ![2 Step Authentication](img/authentication.PNG)